7 Steps to Startup Marketing Strategy [Guide 2023]

 Importance of marketing for startups

-• Building brand awareness: Marketing can help startups to establish a strong brand and create awareness about their products or services, which is crucial for long-term success.
+1. Boost Brand Awareness: Marketing helps startups build a strong brand and raise awareness about their offerings.
+This is key for long-term success.

 7 steps to startup marketing strategy